-- Support and deliver a peer support system to provide our young people with a voice and initiatives to take action against bullying. - Enable young pupils to create emotionally healthy relationships founded on concern for others and empathy for others people's feelings. - Believe in preventing bullying in school before it happens, rather than solely dealing with its consequences. - Abide by the school's Anti-Bullying Policy. - To report any incidents of bullying whether it is over-heard, witnessed or directed at them. - Support the schools peer support systems (Anti Bullying Ambassadors). - Attend/complete relevant CPD centred around bullying and it's prevention.
+- Support and deliver a peer support system to provide our young people with a voice and initiatives to take action against bullying. - Enable young pupils to create emotionally healthy relationships founded on concern for others and empathy for others people's feelings. - Believe in preventing bullying in school before it happens, rather than solely dealing with its consequences. - Abide by the school's Anti-Bullying Policy. - To report any incidents of bullying whether it is over-heard, witnessed or directed at them via email/SatchelOne to the Anti-bullying lead, Assistant Head of Year or Head of Year. - Support the schools peer support systems (Anti Bullying Ambassadors). - Attend/complete relevant CPD centred around bullying and it's prevention.